 Leo McCarey was born on October 3, 1896 in Los Angeles, California, USA as Thomas Leo McCarey.
-He was a director and writer, known for Going My Way (1944), An Affair to Remember (1957) and Love Affair (1939).
+He was a director and writer, known for An Affair to Remember (1957), Going My Way (1944) and Love Affair (1939).
 He was married to Stella Martin.
 He died on July 5, 1969 in Santa Monica, California.

 Director | Detective Lloyd

 Henry MacRae was born on August 29, 1876 in Toronto, Ontario, Canada as Henry Alexander MacRae.
-He was a director and producer, known for Detective Lloyd (1932), Danger Island (1931) and The Dragon's Net (1920).
+He was a director and producer, known for Detective Lloyd (1932), The Lost Special (1932) and The Lightning Express (1930).
 He was married to Mary O'Neill and Margaret Oswald.
-He died on October 2, 1944 in ...
+He died on October 2, 1944 ...

 Any relation with Harry MacRae Webster? http://www.imdb.com/name/nm0916904/?ref_=fn_al_nm_1

 George Melford was born on February 19, 1877 in Rochester, New York, USA as George Henry Knauff.
-He was a director and actor, known for The Sheik (1921), Jungle Menace (1937) and The Ten Commandments (1956).
+He was a director and actor, known for Love in the Desert (1929), Jungle Menace (1937) and The Ten Commandments (1956).
 He was married to Diana Miller and Louise Marsland.
-He died on April 25, 1961 in Hollywood,...
+He died on April 25, 1961 in ...